 With the goal of always moving forward and reinvesting in infrastructure, Wilzoch propelled Premier EuroCase from a 1,000-square-foot shop into one of the largest panel processors, as well as a laminator and casegoods and components maker.

 Under Wolff's direction, Stow has become one of the premier, sustainable manufacturers of closet, garage and other home organization products, including the ORG, EasyClosets and EasyTrack brands.

 Yoder learned the wood industry from the ground up, and for more than 50 years he has worked tirelessly to grow and promote not only his own company, but the hardwood dimension and millwork industry as a whole.

 Boe Young (2010)

 VP of Manufacturing, Impressions Marketing Group

-Young has helped lead Impressions in its winning ventures, including multiple awarding of the A.R.E.’s “Above and Beyond Award” for customer service and project execution.
+Young has helped lead Impressions in many award-winning ventures, including earning multiple “Above and Beyond” awards for customer service and project execution in retail environments.